ESA-Datalabs/XAMI-model/train/README.md

 ### Train YOLOv8 and SAM together

-Check [train_yolo_sam.ipynb](https://github.com/ESA-Datalabs/XAMI/blob/main/train/train_yolo_sam.ipynb) for how to couple the models to train SAM layers with predicted YOLO bounding boxes and compute metrics.
+See [train_yolo_sam.ipynb](https://github.com/ESA-Datalabs/XAMI/blob/main/train/train_yolo_sam.ipynb) for how to couple the models to train SAM layers with predicted YOLO bounding boxes and compute metrics.